 Chef Forrest Parker is a visionary who calls upon the culture, history and flavor traditions of South Carolina to create a heritage-infused, yet modern dining experience.
-He helms the kitchen at the Charleston restaurant, Revival, aptly named given his dedication to restoring heirloom foods to their rightful place among our foodways.
+Parker recently departed his latest venture, the Charleston restaurant, Revival and is looking for his next kitchen to helm.
 His innovative dishes, encyclopedic knowledge of South Carolina's culinary roots and commitment to championing the work of heritage food producers led to his being named a South Carolina Chef Ambassador in 2016.

 Rediscovery and reintroduction drive Parker's aesthetic.
 He works with local farmers who cultivate heirloom foods, some of which hearken back to South Carolina's earliest days.
 Described as an "agricultural archaeologist," he is an expert at creatively plating up history and bringing it to flavorful life.